Putin says gunmen who raided Moscow concert hall tried to escape to Ukraine. Kyiv denies involvement

 “We consider such accusations to be a planned provocation by the Kremlin to further fuel anti-Ukrainian hysteria in Russian society, create conditions for increased mobilization of Russian citizens to participate in the criminal aggression against our country and discredit Ukraine in the eyes of the international community,” the ministry said in a statement.

-Images shared by Russian state media Saturday showed a fleet of emergency vehicles still gathered outside the ruins of Crocus City Hall, which could hold more than 6,000 people and has hosted many big events, including the 2013 Miss Universe beauty pageant that featured Donald Trump and other VIPs.
+Images shared by Russian state media Saturday showed emergency vehicles still gathered outside the ruins of Crocus City Hall, which could hold more than 6,000 people and has hosted many big events, including the 2013 Miss Universe beauty pageant that featured Donald Trump and others.

+On Friday, crowds had gathered for a concert by the Russian rock band Picnic.

 Videos posted online showed gunmen in the venue shooting civilians at point-blank range.
-Russian news reports cited authorities and witnesses as saying the attackers threw explosive devices that started the fire.
-The roof of the theater, where crowds had gathered for a performance by the Russian rock band Picnic, collapsed early Saturday as firefighters spent hours fighting the blaze.
+Russian news reports cited authorities and witnesses as saying the attackers threw explosive devices that started the fire, which eventually consumed the building and caused its roof to collapse.

-In a statement posted by its Aamaq news agency, the IS's Afghanistan affiliate said it had attacked a large gathering of “Christians” in Krasnogorsk.

-The official was briefed on the matter but was not authorized to publicly discuss the intelligence information and spoke to the AP on condition of anonymity.
+Dave Primov, who survived the attack, described the chaos to the AP as concertgoers rushed to leave the building: "People began to panic, started to run and collided with each other.
+Some fell down and others trampled on them.”

 Messages of outrage, shock and support for the victims and their families have streamed in from around the world.